Published: June 30, 2025

 We understand how important fast processing is, especially for small businesses managing tight cash flow.
 As the Cheaper Home Batteries Program rolls out, the Clean Energy Regulator (CER) will be manually reviewing all battery STC applications.
 This means processing will take a little longer than usual.

-To help your jobs progress smoothly, please ensure you submit accurate and compliant applications the first time.
 This will reduce delays and help us process certificates faster for everyone.
 If you're unsure, check out our Tips Before You Submit.

 2. Tips Before You Submit